 Children’s health is in the spotlight, as cumulative data continue to emerge suggesting that adult diseases such as diabetes and cardiovascular disease begin in childhood.
-The Kravis Children’s Hospital—a “hospital within a hospital” in the Mount Sinai Medical Center—and the Department of Pediatrics in the Icahn School of Medicine, one of the nation’s top translational medical centers and biomedical research institutions, provides an outstanding environment for infants, children, adolescents and young adults to receive state-of-the-art medical care.
+The Kravis Children’s Hospital—a “hospital within a hospital” in the Mount Sinai Health System—and the Department of Pediatrics in the Icahn School of Medicine, one of the nation’s top translational medical centers and biomedical research institutions, provides an outstanding environment for infants, children, adolescents and young adults to receive state-of-the-art medical care.

 The reputation for excellence of our nearly 100 full-time faculty has been recognized by their election to prestigious national and international organizations, including the Institute of Medicine, Society for Pediatric Research, American Pediatric Society, and American Association of Physicians.

 In the clinical arena, our pediatricians are partnering with internal medicine colleagues to develop disease-focused “Centers of Excellence” that span the generational spectrum, a critical need as children with chronic disease transition into adult life.

 Advances in pediatric health through groundbreaking research across the translational research spectrum reflect our commitment to the world’s children and future health of the adult population.
 The Department continues to grow significantly in its research enterprise, with extramural funding in 2011 exceeding more than $23 million, placing the Department among the top pediatric departments nationwide in this category of achievement.